FlyingPumba/InterpBench/README.md

 ## Tests

-To run the tests, you can just run `pytest` in the root directory of the project.
+To run the tests, you can just run `poetry run pytest tests` in the root directory of the project.
 The tests for submodules are ignored by default.
-If you want to run specific tests, you can use the `-k` flag: `pytest -k "get_cases_test"`.
+If you want to run specific tests, you can use the `-k` flag: `poetry run pytest tests -k "get_cases_test"`.